EV HOME CHARGING: THE FREE CHEAT SHEET

 The percent of new vehicles that must be zero emissions each year under ACC II is as follows:

-12 US States Planning To Ban Gas-Powered Cars By 2035
+11 US States With Plans To Ban Gas-Powered Cars By 2035

-Gasoline phaseout policy discussions are ongoing or have partially passed in Connecticut, the District of Columbia, Maine, Minnesota, Nevada and Pennsylvania.
+Gasoline phaseout policy discussions are ongoing or have partially passed in Minnesota, Nevada and Pennsylvania.

 Gasoline Superuser Approach Note